Sovereign-Labs/sovereign-book/src/3-5-advanced.md

 }
 ```

-Transaction reverts are normal and expected - log them at `debug!` level if needed for debugging, not as warnings or errors.
+Because transaction reverts are a normal part of operation, they should be logged at a `debug` level if necessary, not as warnings or errors.

 ### 2. System Bugs: `panic!`

-This is an emergency stop for critical, unrecoverable bugs.
+A `panic!` is an emergency stop.
+It should only be used for critical, unrecoverable bugs where a core assumption or invariant of your system has been violated.

-- **When:** An impossible state is reached or a core invariant is broken.
+*   **When:** An impossible state is reached (e.g., total supply becomes negative).
-- **What it does:** Shuts down the rollup node to prevent state corruption.
+*   **What it does:** Shuts down the rollup node to prevent state corruption.
-- **Goal:** Alert the node operator to a critical software bug.
+*   **Goal:** Alert the node operator to a critical software bug that needs immediate attention.

 Use `panic!` as your last line of defense.
-It signals that your module's integrity is compromised and continuing would be dangerous.
+It signals that your module's integrity is compromised and continuing execution would be dangerous.

 ## Native-Only Code